whammou/OENG1209/kinematics/motion1d.md

 $$\vec{v} = \frac{\Delta x}{\Delta t} = \frac{x_f - x_i}{t_f - t_i}$$

 > [!NOTE]
-> **Average veocity** does *NOT* take into account the details of what happens during the interval of time.
+> **Average velocity** does *NOT* take into account the details of what happens during the interval of time.

 #### Instantaneous Velocity

-* **Instantaneous velocity** is the limit of the average velocity as the time interval becomes infinitestimally small as definied:
+* **Instantaneous velocity** is the limit of the average velocity as the time interval becomes infinitestimally small as defined:
 $$v = \lim_{\Delta t \to 0}\frac{\Delta x}{\Delta t} = \frac{dx}{dt}$$

 ## Acceleration

-* **Acceleration** could be difined as the change of velocity over time.
+* **Acceleration** could be defined as the change of velocity over time.
 * **Average Acceleration** is defined as
 $$\vec{a} = \frac{\Delta v}{\Delta t} = \frac{v_f - v_i}{t_f - t_i}$$
 * and **Instantaneous Acceleration** is defined as: